mezentsevs/query-play-studio/README.md

 This is a query play studio, written in and for educational and demonstrational purposes.

+A full-stack SPA platform for mastering database query writing across various database systems.
+Provides secure sandbox environments with different databases for hands-on experimentation.
+Supports both free exploration and structured exercise modes.
+Features an AI mentor using cloud or local models for intelligent query analysis, performance optimization, and guidance on advanced query language constructs.

 Based on tech stack:
 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML),
 - [PHP](https://www.php.net),